FozzieUK/FoxESS-BMS-to-Battery-Protocol-RS485/README.md

 This mostly documents the running state, the startup is documented towards the end - at startup the BMS checks the packs for operation response, and then requests battery serial numbers and pack status before it moves into normal state.

+**Notes:**

+The battery reports soc and kw remaining the BMS largely ignores these and favours its own calculation based on cell voltages

+The battery can report an soc of 7% yet have a positive kw remaining and cell volts indicates these are wrong, likely the battery has drift

+The pack voltage the battery reports is not that reliable, if you sum the mV of all that packs cells you often get a slightly different number (I trust the cell mV not the reported)

+The BMS allows the packs to balance the cells, and broadcasts the pack himV and lomV which forces each pack to close the gap.

+The BMS appears to be in command of the charge request, I ran the batteries to minsoc at which point the discharge was cut, and a force charge occurred - there were no messages within the pack to request this other than normal status messages.

 ## Messages

 Unlike other BMS<>Battery protocols where the messages have an [SOI]...[EOI] this protocol differs somewhat..